epiStoa-calendar-making

 1. General goal

-To elucidate a link between a present day notion and the ancient languages, for example the presence of Latin and ancient Greek in modern European languages and in the terminology of basically all sciences, specially physics, chemistry, laws, politics, economics or medicine.
+To elucidate a link between a present day notion and the ancient languages, for example the presence of Latin and ancient Greek in modern, commonly used terms in European languages or in the science terminology, specially physics, chemistry, medicine, laws, politics or economics.

 2. The four steps of making a page